OCamlPro/alt-ergo/sources/INSTALL.md

 - Since version 2.2.0, Alt-Ergo's library is also compiled and installed.
 A small example using the API is given here:
   "examples/lib_usage.ml"

+### Plugins and Preludes directories

+As stated above, the `-where` option of `alt-ergo` can be used to get the absolute path that is searched by default when looking for plugins and preludes that were given with a relative path.
+It is useful to know that these two directories are actually relative to the location of the `alt-ergo` executable, so that the executable, as well as preludes and plugins, can be relocated.

+For instance, on a Linux system, assuming the `alt-ergo` executable is at some path `some/path/bin/alt-ergo`, theses directories are respectively located at `some/path/share/alt-ergo/plugins/` and `some/path/share/alt-ergo/preludes/`.
+On windows, a binary at path `Z:\some\path\bin\alt-ergo` will look for preludes and plugins in `Z:\some\path\share\alt-ergo\preludes` and `Z:\some\path\share\alt-ergo\plugins` respectively.